-We’ve reached that point in summer where berries are everywhere.
-They’re in drinks and in salads and in oatmeal and coming out of your ears.
+We've reached that point in summer where berries are everywhere.
+They're in drinks and in salads and in oatmeal and coming out of your ears.
 Are you sick of them yet?
-I didn’t think so. 😏
+I didn't think so and today i'm going to make a vegan berry galette. 😏

 I keep seeing pies and cobblers and crumbles that look SO good all over the internet.
 But I wanted to do something a little different.
 A little less fussy.